Jamaica Tallawahs

 The Tallawahs won the inaugural tournament by defeating the Guyana Amazon Warriors in the final at Queen's Park Oval, they also won the 2016 CPL season.
 They are known for their formidable home record, winning 5 out of their 6 home games in CPL History since the end of the 2014 season.
 They are also the only team in CPL History to play all 11 local players in a match which they did in 2013 at home against the TT Red Steel where all 11 Tallawah players were Jamaican.

 Hollywood actor Gerard Butler has an equity interest in the franchise.

-Indian mobile gaming company Paytm First Games became the main sponsors for Jamaica Tallawah for the 2020 season.
+After 2023 season, the owners were forced to sell back the franchise to the CPL, stating that they could not find a way to operate the team sustainably.
+This franchise is set to be replaced by the Antigua & Barbuda Falcons franchise based in Antigua.